-- Any entitlement you have to Housing Benefit, Council Tax Benefit, Income Support, or any other means tested benefit, will be affected by any income you receive from your lodger.
+- Any entitlement you have to Housing Benefit, Council Tax Benefit, Some Council Tax Discount, Income Support, or other means tested benefit, will be affected by any income you receive from your lodger.

 - You will not be granted permission for a lodger if this would lead to overcrowding for your household.

-- We must be satisfied that the rent you charge is not excessive.
+- We must be satisfied with the rent level you are charging.

 Under certain circumstances it may be possible to sub-let your home for a temporary, defined period.
 At the end of that time you have to either go back to living there, or end your tenancy.
 You will need written permission in advance from your local area housing office before sub-letting your tenancy.

-Normally permission will be granted for a maximum of two pets for household, but consideration will be taken of the size of property, the likely full-grown size of the pet, and the surrounding area.
-In general permission won't be given for dogs or cats in multi-storey flats or purpose-built sheltered housing units.
-If you already have a cat or dog when you are moving in to one of these then permission is likely to be given for you to keep the pet with you, but permission won't be granted to replace it when that pet eventually dies.
-Exceptions can be made for hearing or guide dogs, or where the pet contributes to the wellbeing of the tenant.
-However, no matter what the circumstances it's important to seek permission ahead of time.
+Permission will be granted for a maximum of two pets for household, however consideration will be taken about the property size, the likely full-grown size of the pet, and the surrounding area.
+If you already have a cat or dog when you are moving in to a multi-storey flat or purpose-built sheltered housing unit then permission is likely to be given for you to keep the pet with you, but permission won't be granted for similar pets in the future.
+Exceptions can be made for hearing, guide and assistance dogs.

 In general you should: